ironwolf-2000/Algorithms/README.md

 ## Contribution

-We welcome contributions to this repository.
+I welcome contributions to this repository.
 If you would like to add an algorithm or improve an existing one, please submit a pull request.

 Please make sure to follow the code style and formatting used in the existing code and include thorough documentation for the algorithm you are adding or modifying.